emmahng/Robotik-Projekt/README.md

 During the development of our measuring robot "Hubbi," we gained valuable insights into working with LEGO® Education SPIKE™ Prime components.
 We learned the importance of precise sensor placement and calibration, especially for the color sensors detecting the line.
 The robot's current limitation of only turning right in 90-degree angles taught us about design constraints and sparked ideas for future improvements.

-For future iterations of Hubbi, we envision several enhancements:
+For future iterations of "Hubbi", we envision several enhancements:
 - Implementing the built-in gyroscope function for more precise turns and measuring irregular room shapes.
 - Exploring ultrasonic sensors to potentially eliminate the need for a pre-taped line.
 - Integrating basic machine learning to adapt to different floor textures and lighting conditions.